Tchayo/saleor-mpesa-plugin/README.md

 ## License

 NONE

 **Free Software!
 Do with it as you wish.
 Get it, modify it, secure it and fix or improve it where necessary.
-I will not assume or have any liability or responsibility for failures and/or bugs**
+I will neither assume nor have any liability/responsibility for failures and/or bugs on this software**